aurelio-amerio/techytok/_posts/2019-12-24-lesson-packages.md

 # Conclusions

 In this lesson we have learnt how to create a package and how to import it inside our project.
-Furthermore we have learnt how to add dependencies to a package an how to automatically install the dependencies required for a package.
+Furthermore, we have learnt how to add dependencies to a package and how to automatically install the dependencies required for a package.

 If you liked this lesson and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
 If you have any **question** or **suggestion**, please post them in the **discussion below**!